joshbegley/nyt-latest/README.md

 https://www.nytimes.com/interactive/polls/kansas-us-senate-election-polls-2026.html

 **After a Hero’s Fall, What to Do With the Art That Honored Him?**\
-`Artists who created public depictions of the civil rights icon Cesar Chavez have had revisit their works after accusations emerged of Mr. Chavez’s sexual abuse of girls in the movement.`\
+`Artists who created public depictions of the civil rights icon Cesar Chavez have had to revisit their works after accusations emerged of Mr. Chavez’s sexual abuse of girls in the movement.`\
 https://www.nytimes.com/2026/04/23/us/cesar-chavez-art-changes.html

 **Iowa Governor Election 2026: Latest Polls**\